Temple Church, Bristol: Early history

-The 12th-century church was a Templar preceptory, built on land granted to the Templars by Robert, Earl of Gloucester, sometime in the two decades before his death in 1147.
+The 12th-century church was a Templar preceptory, built on land granted to the Templars by Robert, 1st Earl of Gloucester, sometime in the two decades before his death in 1147.
+The estate, situated on soft, marshy ground between the river and what is now Victoria Street, was logistically significant for the Order.
+Historical research indicates the preceptory possessed its own dock or inlet at the end of Water Lane, and records from La Rochelle identify Templar ships named La Templere and Le Buscard as being registered to Bristol.